Coflux

 Open-source workflow engine

 Orchestrate and observe computational workflows defined in plain Python.
-Suitable for data pipelines, background tasks, chat bots.
+Suitable for data pipelines, background tasks, agentic systems.

 import coflux as cf